Skip to content

 Crypto Valley: A Digital Gold Rush

 While the stablecoin front is strangely quiet, the rest of Switzerland’s crypto ecosystem is booming.
 ‘Crypto Valley,’ centered around the canton of Zug, has become a global epicenter for blockchain innovation.
-The region now includes 17 unicorns, with the top 50 entities alone valued at $593 billion.
+The 1,749 companies span multiple sectors: Infrastructure (20%), Financial Services (18%), Consulting & Advisory (17%), Security & Compliance (8%), GameFi/NFTs (6%), and Software Development (6%).
+The region hosts 17 unicorns, with the top 50 entities alone valued at $593 billion.
+Geographically, Zug dominates with 41% of companies, followed by Zurich with 15%.

 A key driver of this success has been Switzerland’s forward-thinking regulatory approach.
 Unlike nations that have created uncertainty, Switzerland has provided clear, pragmatic rules.
 The issuance of a DLT trading license to BX Digital on March 18, 2025, which allows for trading tokenized securities on public blockchains, is a landmark event that cements the country’s status as a place where the future of finance is being built today.